librosa/librosa/README.md

 To build librosa from source, say `python setup.py build`.
 Then, to install librosa, say `python setup.py install`.
-If all went well, you should be able to execute the demo scripts under `examples/`.
+If all went well, you should be able to execute the demo scripts under `examples/` (OS X users should follow the installation guide given below).

-Alternatively, you can download or clone the repository and use `easy_install` to handle dependencies:
+Alternatively, you can download or clone the repository and use `pip` to handle dependencies:

 ```
 unzip librosa.zip